 - Never thaw or marinate at room temperature.

-- Keep hot food hot and cold food cold because the bacteria multiply quickest in the “Danger Zone” between 40 and 140 degrees.
+- Keep hot food hot and cold food cold because the bacteria multiply quickest in the “Danger Zone” between 40° and 140°.

-- Cover leftovers to prevent cross contamination and store under 40 degrees within two hours.
+- Cover leftovers to prevent cross-contamination and store under 40° within two hours.

 - Consume or freeze leftovers within 3-4 days.

-- Cold foods: Can set out then no longer than 2 hours or 1 hour if the temperature is above 90 degrees.
-Or you can keep them cooled to 40 degrees or less.
+- Cold foods: Can set out but no longer than 2 hours or 1 hour if the temperature is above 90 degrees.
+Or you can keep them cool to 40° or less.

 - Hot food should be kept at or above 140°F.